andrzejlisek/ConChat/Readme.md

 * **TestModel** is blank \- Every model from the downloaded list will be stored in **models\.txt** and available to select in **Configuration state** even, if the model is not purposed to work with chatbot\.
 * **TestModel** is not blank \- For each moder, there will be send the question provided as **TextModel** parameter\.
 The model will be considered as valid if the chatbot server give answet for questions\.
 The answer will not analyzed\.
 If there is error answer, the model will not inslude and it will be sured, that the list contains usable models only instead of all theoretically available models\.
 The procedure may take several minutes and consumed tokens will not encountered in token counters\.

+# Archive context files

+In the favorite model list, there is list of archive context file\.
+The item name consists of date and time presented as 14 digits of date \(yyyymmdd\) and time\(hhmmss\)\.

+If you want to restore the archive to currently selected context, write the item name or item number and press Enter\.
+The selected context will be highlighted\.

+Directly after archive \(command **archive** in operation state\), the last created archive will be highlighted\.

+The highlighted archive context will be deleted by **archdelete** command\.
+If not any context is highlighted, the **archdelete** command will do nothing\.

+The archive context can be restore to another context number, so the archive and restore can be also used to copy one context to another context\.